This is the most complete, epic guide to diet on the web. Especially if you want to lose fat, or build muscle. Based on all the latest science.

 See (below) how any given weigh-in can be misleading.
 The following image is my daily weigh-in history.
 This image shows why any one weigh-in says little about the general trend in weight.

 As you can see, looking at 1 week of data (top left) makes it seem as though no meaningful changes are taking place.
-Zooming out to 1 month (top right) of weigh-ins, we begin to see a trend, but there is still tremendous fluctuation between individual weigh-ins.
+As we zoom out to 1 month (top right) of weigh-ins, we begin to see a trend, but there is still tremendous fluctuation between individual weigh-ins.
 As we zoom out to 3/6 months (bottom), we see a clear, downward trend in body weight, but we still see clear peaks and valleys over the weeks.
 This is why it is crucial to log weigh-ins daily and over the long-term.
-With only 2 weigh-ins per week, you might be severely misled about the general direction of weight change.
+With only 2 weigh-ins per week, you might be severely mislead about the general direction of weight change.
 Similarly, if you zoom in on any single high weigh-in, you’d neglect the general trend over time.
 Meaningful changes in body weight/composition take time to manifest.

 While establishing your average daily food intake and daily body weight over the weeks, it is important to learn how to read food labels.
 To track your macros, you need to know the calorie and macronutrient contents of various foods, especially if you eat them frequently.
 The 3 macronutrients are fats, carbohydrates, and proteins.
 Fat contains ~9 calories per gram, while carbohydrate and protein contain ~4 calories per gram.
 Fat intake is necessary to ensure sufficient essential fatty acid intake, absorption of fat-soluble vitamins, slower gastric emptying (which promotes satiety), and proper endocrine function over time.
 Protein consumption is necessary to some extent and beneficial in higher amounts.
 The recommended dietary allowance (RDA) for protein is .8 grams per kilogram (.36 grams per pound) of body weight, however I recommend consuming more because protein plays a vital role in muscle mass maintenance when dieting.
 Muscle gain is optimized by consuming between 1.6-2.2 grams of protein per kilogram (~.73-1 gram protein per pound) of body weight (determine your optimal protein intake here).
 Assume you weigh 150 pounds and want to maintain/gain muscle mass (with progressive strength training), then you should consume between 109 and 150 grams of protein per day.
 Carbohydrates are also needed (in very small amounts, albeit) for bodily function.
 Further, carbohydrates help maintain muscle glycogen levels, which aids athletic performance and muscular endurance.
 Additionally, vegetables/fruits are carbohydrate sources which provide numerous health benefits (perhaps due to their (often) high antioxidant, vitamin, mineral, phytochemical, and polyphenol contents).